-If you plan on playing with other people in games like Mario Kart 8 Deluxe, then you should pick up a second pack of Joy-Con controllers.
+If you plan on playing with other people in games like Mario Kart 8 Deluxe, then you should pick up a second two-pack of Joy-Con controllers.

-Next, you need to purchase a charging station for the controllers since Joy-Cons cannot be charged using the Switch Lite.
-There’s ayou can get online or in most major retailers that is powered using a USB connection.
-It even offers battery level indicators for the controllers.
+Step 1: Next, you need to purchase a charging station for the controllers since Joy-Cons cannot be charged using the Switch Lite.
+There’s a four-controller charging station you can get online or in most major retailers that is powered using a USB connection.
+It even offers battery-level indicators for the controllers.

 When you aren’t using the Joy-Con controllers, they should be stored in the station so they’re always ready to go.

-If you’re going to be playing your Nintendo Switch Lite using Joy-Cons, you’ll need something to hold it upright since it doesn’t include the mini kickstand of its predecessor.
-We recommend thebecause of its charging and connecting features.
+Step 2: If you’re going to be playing your Nintendo Switch Lite using Joy-Cons, you’ll need something to hold it upright since it doesn’t include the mini kickstand of its predecessor.
+We recommend the HORI Dual USB Playstand because of its charging and connecting features.
 However, any stand that puts the Switch Lite in an upright position will do.

-Once you have charged controllers, pick up a left and right Joy-Con and get ready to connect it to the Nintendo Switch Lite.
+Once you have charged controllers, pick up a left and right Joy-Con and get ready to connect them to the Nintendo Switch Lite.

-At this point, you can put back on the Joy-Con straps to your controllers.
+At this point, you can put the Joy-Con straps back on your controllers.

 Can you use the Pro controller with the Nintendo Switch Lite?